ddelong/ddelong.github.io/_posts/2004-06-13-the-power-of-prediction.md

 categories:
   - Sports
 ---
-I&#8217;m sure no one will believe this, but I predicted David Ortiz&#8217;s solo home run shot on Friday.
-I&#8217;m very proud of it.
-Of course, I also predicted that Manny would immediately follow him with another, but that&#8217;s not important.
+I'm sure no one will believe this, but I predicted David Ortiz's solo home run shot on Friday.
+I'm very proud of it.
+Of course, I also predicted that Manny would immediately follow him with another, but that's not important.